rgmelvin/Blockchain_Pychain_Ledger/README.md

 ## Execution

-Program file:
+Program file: pychain.py

-In the terminal,
-  run the Streamlit application using the command: `streamlit run pychain.py`.
+In the terminal:  run the Streamlit application using the command: `streamlit run pychain.py`.

+Enter values for the sender, receiver, and amount, and then click the "Add Block" button.
+Do this several times to store several blocks in the ledger.

+Verify the block contents and hashes in the Streamlit drop-down menu.

+Validate the entries using the "Validate" button.

+![Application Interface]